btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 ## Commit Code To Make Pull Request

-- After you have made some code changes on a feature branch (Example: A feature branch called `Fix/BugBranch`) and you want to make a Pull Request to the BTCPayServer Repository.
+- After you have made some code changes on a feature branch (Example: A feature branch called `Fix/BugBranch`) and you want to make a Pull Request to the BTCPay Server Repository.
 Open a GitBash terminal and navigate to your _clone local path_ with the command: `$ cd Documents/Github/btcpayserver` and make sure you are on the **correct branch** that you want to commit and use git status to check the files changed are the ones you want to commit.

 ```bash
 $ git status